jordmsimm/expensify-app/README.md

 ## expensify-app
 Description
-  This a boilerplate for react apps.
+  This is a single page application that is used to track expenses.
+It is build using react + redux.

 Install packages:
 ```shell